nygman/hscript/README.md

 (e.g. allows Iranian residents to freely use Facebook on Android).
 Note that routing all traffic through the Hola proxies is required for such a case, but should not be used in cases where not needed since this significantly slows down the browsing.

-## Intro:
-hscript, or Hola script, by [Hola](http://hola.org) lets you:
-* Configure routing rules for a set of URLs for use with the Hola Unblocker VPN Proxy
-* Create an hscript package by including several rules within one hscript
-* Easily share your hscript by posting a simple URL on your site, Facebook, Twitter, email, etc.

-Know **iptables**?
-You'll find writing hscript rules a breeze!
-We recommend using **FireBug** or **Chrome Developer Tools** to assist in rule development.

 ## API explained:
 * `name` *optional string*: **name of the hscript package**